 If the rising edge at channel B is detected before the rising edge at channel A, the counter will count up.
-This means that the counter will be decremented by 1 after there is a rising edge at channel B followed by a rising edge at channel A. The same applies to the falling edges in sequence at channel B and channel A. The counter relay's result will be decremented and output at output $\Omega V$ .
+This means that the counter will be decremented by 1 after there is a rising edge at channel B followed by a rising edge at channel A. The same applies to the falling edges in sequence at channel B and channel A. The counter relay's result will be decremented and output at output QV.

-Fig. 175: CI function block counting down; QV=QV-4
+Fig. 176: CI function block counting down; QV=QV-4

-Switch C, CF, CH, CI function blocks only at one single point in the program.
+ATTENTION Avoid unforeseeable switching states.
+Switch C, CF, CH, CI function blocks only at one single poi nt in the program.
+Otherwise, previous counts will be overwritten.

 Description Note

-(bit) ,
+(bit)

 EN 1: Activates the function block.
 The checkbox for the Function block release by EN is necessary parameter must first be enabled

 SE The starting value at SV is applied whenever there is a rising edge at this input

 RE Reset 1: QV=0

 (DWord)

 SH Upper Threshold Value Integer value range:

-SL Lower threshold value -2,147,483,648 to +2,147,483,647
+SL Lower threshold value 2,147,483,648 to +2,147,483,647 -

 SV Start value (Pre Set)